Ognjen Dobrić

-Ognjen Dobrić (Огњен Добрић; born 27 October 1994) is a Serbian professional basketball player for Crvena zvezda of the KLS, the ABA League and the EuroLeague.
+Ognjen Dobrić (Огњен Добрић; born 27 October 1994) is a Serbian professional basketball player for Crvena zvezda Merdianbet of the KLS, the ABA League and the EuroLeague.

 Career

-KK Crvena zvezda (2013–2023)
+Crvena zvezda (2013–2023)

 Ognjen grew up with Crvena zvezda youth teams and signed his first professional contract in December 2012.

 Dobrić signed a four-year deal with KK Crvena zvezda on 21 September 2016, after previously playing on loan for FMP for three seasons.
 He scored his ABA League high score of 17 points against KK Olimpija Ljubljana, and his Euroleague high of 17 points in loss to Baskonia Vitoria Gasteiz.
 On 6 July 2019, Dobrić signed a two-year contract extension for the Zvezda.
 He averaged 5.1 points per game.
 On 8 September 2020, Dobrić signed a two-year contract extension with the Zvezda.
 On 12 December 2020, Dobrić recorded his 250 apperiences for the Zvezda.
 He re-signed with the team on 6 July 2021.

 During the 2022–2023 campaign, in 31 EuroLeague games (19 starts), he averaged 9.9 points, 2.5 rebounds and 1.6 assists, playing around 24 minutes per contest.

 Virtus Bologna (2023–2024)

-In July 2023, Dobrić signed a two-year deal with Virtus Bologna, of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+On 13 July 2023, Dobrić signed a two-year deal with Virtus Bologna, of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
 On 24 September 2023, after having ousted Olimpia Milano in the semifinals, Virtus won its fourth Supercup, and the third in a row, defeating 97–60 Germani Brescia.

+Return to Crvena zvezda

+On 19 July 2024, Dobrić returned to his former club, Crvena zvezda.